bakame-php/dice-roller/README.md

 ### Modifiers

 Sometimes you may want to modify the outcome of a roll.
-The library comes bundle with 3 objects implementing the Decorator pattern, each implementing the `Modifier` interface.
+The library comes bundle with three (3) objects implementing the `Modifier` interface.
 The `Modifier` interface extends the `Rollable` interface by giving access to the rollable object being decorated through the `Modifier::getInnerRollable` method.

 ```php